 Selections Description Problem description [text box] Enter information that would be helpful to the Micromeritics representative.
-Include Files Add.
+Include Files [button] Add.
 Click to select additional files to send with this problem diagnosis.
 Delete.
 Select the file in the Include Files box, then click Delete to remove the file from the list.
 Clear.
 Click to clear all files from the Include Files box.
 Save As [button] Click to specify the name and location of the compressed file.
 Make a note of the file name and location.
 This file will need to be sent to your Micromeritics representative for problem resolution.
+Micromeritics representative [text box] Enter the name of your Micromeritics representative.
+This information will remain on the window each time files for problem diagnosis need to be submitted (can be modified as necessary).